Why Are Dogs’ Lips Bumpy? [ANSWERED]

 Prevents The Risk Of Self-Injury

-You will notice how their mouth works when they drink, eat or bark.
+You will notice how their mouth works when they drink, eat, or bark.
 If they did not have lips like that, they would have ended up with cuts on gums with their teeth.

 Helps Open Their Mouth Wider

-The bumps we see on dog lips are actually a kind of folds of skin.
+The bumps we see on dog lips are a kind of folds of skin.
 So, when dogs open their mouth, the skins expand from the folds and help them open their mouth wider.
 It helps dogs with their crazy and loud barkings to yawn and grab oversized items with their mouth.

 When Are Bumps On Dog Lips Abnormal?

 Yes, the bumps on a dog’s lips seem pretty normal and have many advantages.
-But we cannot rule out the health issue or diseases that make the dog’s lips appear bumpier or more serrated than they are.
+But we cannot rule out the health issues or diseases that make the dog’s lips appear bumpier or more serrated than they are.

 Here are the issues that may cause unusual bumps on dog lips.